lbl-srg/obc/specification/source/cdl.rst

   1. the ``parameter Real pRel(unit="Pa") = 50`` has been removed as it is no longer used anywhere.
   2. the parameter ``con.k`` has now the ``unit`` attribute set as this information would otherwise be lost.
   3. the parameter ``hys.uLow`` has the unit *not* set because the assignment involves an expression.
+     As expressions can be used to convert a value to a different unit, the unit will not be propagated if the assignment involves an expression.

 Another flag called ``evaluateExpressions`` will cause all mathematical expressions to be evaluated, leading to a CDL-JSON declaration that is equivalent to the CDL declaration